Poggerv2/financial-news-sentiment/readme.md

 ## 5. Asynchronous Price Alerts System

-The platform features a real-time price monitoring system decoupled from the main API thread.
-Users can provision alerts via the Chat Agent (using Tool Calling) or directly via the `alerts` router.
+Bussola features a real-time price monitoring system decoupled from the main API thread.
+Users can provision alerts via the Chat Agent (using Tool Calling) or directly via the alerts router.

 * **Alert Worker Daemon (`alert_worker.py`):** A standalone Python process that acts as an infinite polling daemon.
   * Every 60 seconds, it queries PostgreSQL for all `active` alerts across all users and tenants.